How do I register a team?

 How do I learn to play or get better?

-We offer crash course, refresher and five week learn to curl programs.
+We offer crash course, refresher and multiple week learn to curl programs.
 We also offer private lessons for up to four people.
 View all of the options.

 What if I don’t have equipment?